LoopKit/loopdocs/docs/loop-3/displays_v3.md

 ### Glucose Status Icon

-The table below shows examples of the Glucose Status Icon and what the icon means.
+The table below shows examples of the Glucose Status Icon and what each icon means.
 The [Glucose Color Code](#glucose-color-code) is provided below the table.

 | <div style="width:55px"></div> Icon | Meaning |
 |---|---|